paul-heyse/MinerUExperiment/README.md

 The `process_pdf` helper wraps the `mineru` CLI and enforces the `vlm-vllm-engine` backend.

+### Batch Processor Preflight Checks

+Before worker processes launch, the batch processor now performs preflight validation.
+It verifies that the configured `mineru` CLI is executable, required Python modules (`torch`, `vllm`) import successfully, and the output directory is writable.
+The setup progress bar reports each validation outcome so operators can quickly diagnose failures.
+Resolve any reported issues before re-running the batch job to avoid exhausting worker retries on misconfigurations.

 ## Performance Profiles

 The batch processor exposes tuned profiles that map to the RTX 5090 + AMD 9950x hardware: